Nursing Excellence in Chetek

 - Career development funding is available to support education to enhance careers and contributions to Mayo Clinic.

 In the nursing profession, Magnet designation is considered the gold standard for nursing excellence by creating a work environment to support the highest standard of care for our patients and our nurses.
-The ANCC Magnet Recognition Program awards this prestigious designation to health care organizations that exemplify transformational leadership, structural empowerment, exemplary professional practice, and continual innovation and improvement in professional nursing practice.
-Mayo Clinic Health System in Northwest Wisconsin anticipates Magnet designation in 2023.
+The ANCC Magnet Recognition Program awards this prestigious designation to healthcare organizations that exemplify professional practice, and continual innovation and improvement in professional nursing practice.
+Mayo Clinic Health System in Northwest Wisconsin achieved Magnet designation in 2023.

 The nursing care teams at Mayo Clinic Health System in Northwest Wisconsin continuously strive to provide the highest quality of care and safety to patients.
 Our care quality is consistently recognized by high performance scores on many national ratings and rankings such as Leapfrog, CMS star ratings, HCAHPS and U.S. News & World Report.
 Mayo Clinic Health System in Northwest Wisconsin also participates in the National Database of Nursing Quality Indicators (NDNQI) and outperforms the national benchmark in a number of nursing specific quality measures.
 View some of the recognitions and accreditations.